 The project provides a second phase to the regeneration project which was completed in 2015.
 The site provides general needs homes, accessible properties and amenity bungalows.

-In addition to the general sustainability features within all homes, the site includes two unique ‘Sustainable Demonstrator Homes’ which showcase the latest design, technology and set a benchmark for building sustainable properties at both a local and national level – meeting the highest sustainability ratings.
+The site includes 2 unique ‘Sustainable Demonstrator Homes’ which showcase the latest design, technology and set a benchmark for building sustainable properties at both a local and national level – meeting the highest sustainability ratings.

 Trindlemoss Court, Irvine